fabricix/MPM-Geomechanics/README.md

 sudo apt install build-essential
 ```

-2. You must verify the versiones of each instalation via:
+2. You must verify the versions of each installation via:

 ```
 git --version